-Following the general elections in Denmark on 5 June 2019, the responsibility for KommuneKredit was transferred to the Danish Ministry of Industry, Business and Financial Affairs from the Ministry of Economic Affairs.
-The framework governing KommuneKredit's operations remains unchanged, however.
+Following the general elections in Denmark on 5 June 2019, the responsibility for KommuneKredit was transferred to the Danish Ministry of Industry, Business and Financial Affairs from the Ministry of Interior.
+However, the framework governing KommuneKredit's operations remains unchanged.

-KommuneKredit operates under a special legislative Act.
+KommuneKredit operates under a special legislative act.
 The Act on KommuneKredit states that "the members shall be directly, jointly and severally liable for obligations assumed by the institution".
 This guarantee has been safeguarding all creditors of KommuneKredit since 1899 and has never been invoked.